feathersjs/docs/guides/migrating.md

 ### Configuration

 The automatic environment variable substitution in `@feathersjs/configuration` was causing subtle and hard to debug issues.
-It has been removed to instead rely on the functionality already provided and battle tested by the underlying [node-config](https://github.com/lorenwest/node-config), specifically the [Custom Environment Variable support](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).
+It has been removed to instead rely on the functionality already provided and battle tested by the underlying [node-config](https://github.com/lorenwest/node-config).
+To update your configuration:

+- Relative paths are now longer relative to the configuration file but relative to where the application runs.
+This normally (when running from the application folder) means that paths starting with `../` and `./` have to be replaced with `./` and `./config/`.
+- Configuration through environment variables should be included via the `NODE_CONFIG` JSON string or as [Custom Environment Variable support](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).
 To use existing environment variables add the following configuration file in `config/custom-environment-variables.<json|yaml|js>` like this:

 ```json
 // config/custom-environment-variables.json